 Many entrepreneurs get confused by the concept of copyright.
 Essentially copyright applies to creative works.
 For example, you write a screenplay for a Hollywood movie and want to protect the screenplay from being copied before marketing it.

 In the USA there is a legal body where such creative works can be registered, the US Copyright Office.
-In the UK there is no such body but like the US once you create an original work it is automatically copyrighted.
+In the UK, there is no such body but like the US once you create an original work it is automatically copyrighted.

 The issue is, that if at a later date there is a dispute, you would need a rock-solid way of proving you were the original creator of the work.
 There are various non-official bodies that aim to assist with this.
 In addition, many register their works with an attorney.